-NRS 179D.550 is the Nevada law that penalizes convicted sex offenders for not registering with the Nevada Sex Offender Registry when they are supposed to.
-It makes no difference if the defendant simply forgot to register, or intentionally decided not to do so.
-The statute states:
+NRS 179D.550 is the Nevada law that penalizes convicted sex offenders for not registering with the Sex Offender Registry.
+It makes no difference if you simply forgot to register, or intentionally decided not to do so.

 [A]n offender or sex offender who: